Welcome Guest!

 Section Description:

-Explanations, simulations, cause and effect analyses, and the uses of various design features are covered in this section.
-Understanding these design features is important because they influence the moldability, function, appearance, and quality of a part.
+This section covers explanations, simulations, cause-and-effect analyses, and the uses of various design features.
+Understanding these design features is important because they influence a part’s moldability, function, appearance, and quality.

 Length: Lessons are approximately 15-20 minutes long each

-The Kruse Training platform delivers knowledge and expertise developed over two decades in the plastic injection molding industry.
-Now companies and individuals can access a state-of-the-art online training program, suited for all levels of knowledge.
+The Kruse Training platform delivers knowledge and expertise developed over three decades in plastic injection molding.
+Now, companies and individuals can access a state-of-the-art online training program suited for all levels of expertise.